tuftsceeo/iot_visualizations/README.md

 ## Software Needed to run:
 	For files that require d3.json, a simple server must be run.
-For these purposes, python -m SimpleHTTPServer is adequate (type into command line in the directory that the file is in).
+For these purposes, python -m SimpleHTTPServer is adequate (type into command line in the directory that the file is in) and run using localhost in the browser.
 Otherwise, the files are HTML files.